patchamama/Simple-Video_podcast-generator/README.md

 ### Features Left to Implement

   - Add the possibility of integrating the application with a backend and a program such as php, python, nodejs, that allows to upload the multimedia files to a server and use the script on it.
+  - Add other online video generator options (mencoder).

 ## Testing

+  - It would be good to test a larger number of data (audios and videos) to better test the performance and correct possible errors not seen due to the small size of the data sample.
   - To avoid errors, the page has been tested with several browsers on different operating systems and devices.
   - It has been tested if the page is responsive for it has been tested at different screen resolutions.
     - No errors have been detected in the official html validator: [W3C validator](https://validator.w3.org/nu/?doc=https://patchamama.github.io/PP2-Simple-Video_podcast-generator/)